 You might be able to catch crabs (arf arf) at St Helen's, Steephill Cove or Freshwater Bay (the bit round the corner from the main beach), but Bembridge is the best Isle of Wight beach for rockpooling.

-Bembridge is a wide beach, which is really shallow with loads of rocks which appear at low tide.
+Bembridge is a wide beach, which is really shallow with loads of rocks that appear at low tide.
 There is also an RNLI shop nearby which, last time I visited, was selling fishing nets.
 Alternatively, you can buy fishing nets in advance.

 Bembridge is the champion here.